Ephellon/TuxedoScript/README.md

 ### How to Run the Compiler
 In order to run the compiler,
 - unzip the zip file,
-- go to your terminal,
+- open tuxedo.bat (go to the terminal and type tuxedo.sh if using Linux),
-- and run the compiler through there.
+- and follow the prompt.

 Or, if you have a Java editing app,
-- import the files into a "src" package, and new class and simply run the compiler as an application.
+- import the tuxedo.jar file and simply run the compiler as an application.

 _Note: this is my first Hy-Brid compiler, so feel free to leave notes/comments/critisism that will help make it better_